Our Head of Computing and ICT is Mrs V Patel

 The department uses IT suites located in George Hill and School House.
-These rooms house 26 computers each and are equipped with large touchscreen displays, audio visual facilities, scanners, an A3 colour printer and colour laser printers.
+These rooms house 26 computers each and are equipped with large touchscreen displays, audio visual facilities and colour laser printers.

 Stretch & Challenge

 All of computing pupils enter the Oxford University BEBRAS computational thinking challenge with pleasing results.
 In 2020, two of our pupils were finalists and were invited to Oxford University for further Computing enrichment challenges.

 We run a number of annual events such as a trip to Microsoft Reading for the Microsoft DigiGirlz workshop for Shell Form pupils as well as a House scratch competition.
 A lunchtime Coding Club and support clinics are also provided.

 In 2019, we travelled to Disneyland Paris for Computing Live.
 86 pupils attended seminars delivered by influential experts from a range of fields.

 A growing number of pupils have gone on to read Computer Science and other related disciplines at Manchester, Birmingham, Warwick amongst other leading universities in the UK.